flyingmachine/nanoc-blog/content/programming/datomic-for-five-year-olds.md

         <td>Attribute</td>
         <td>A name.
 Attributes can hold values of any type, and an attribute
-        belonging to one entity is logically distinct from all other attribute, even other entities belonging to the same collection.</td>
+        belonging to one entity is logically distinct from all other attributes, even those belonging to other entities within the same collection.
+Relationships between attributes are enforced
+        within the client application.</td>
     </tr>
 </table>